saifemail2002/Fastapi-CRUD-application/README.md

 # Fastapi-CRUD-application
 A FastAPI project , CRUD based application , using  pydantic , SQLAlchemy and Postgresql

-• Built a CRUD inventory application using FastAPI
+• CRUD inventory application using FastAPI
 • Implemented REST APIs for create, read, update, delete operations

 These backend practises were implemented and learnt during this project:
 Building a server and creating GET, POST, PUT, and DELETE API endpoints Using Pydantic for data validation and fetching all products Integrating a database with SQLAlchemy